andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 If only the audience could see the organized chaos unfolding backstage.
 A sweaty maelstrom of flying blouses, jettisoned jeans, and the occasional mad dash to get in position just before your entrance.
-Your mind is an absolute hurricane trying to get everything just right, then you pause, take a breath, and step into the spotlight.

 It took a few rehearsals for everyone to get the hang of it.
-During one rehearsal Alyce partakes wisdom that could only have been acquired through years of dance to the group,
+During one rehearsal Alyce doles out a nugget of wisdom that could only have been acquired through years of dance,

 "If you coat the inside of your jeans with baby powder it helps get them on when you're sweaty!"

-I look at her with
+I look at her with a bemused smirk,
-"If you would have told me on New Year's Eve that I would hear 'if you coat the inside of your jeans with baby powder' in 2023 I would have thought 'well 2023 is gonna be a weird year."
+"If you would have told me on New Year's Eve that in 2023 I would hear 'if you coat the inside of your jeans with baby powder' I would have thought 'well 2023 is gonna be a weird year."

 The trickiest part of my costume changes is the socks.
-It took me a couple rehearsals to discover that much like Rabbit's maps in Twister I've found that the most effective way to prepare my socks is to roll them.
+It took me a couple rehearsals to discover that much like Rabbit's maps in Twister the most effective way to prepare my socks is to roll them.

 <div class="tenor-gif-embed mb-3" data-postid="14663539" data-share-method="host" data-aspect-ratio="1.92771" data-width="100%"><a href="https://tenor.com/view/twister-rabbit-wise-good-gif-14663539">Twister Rabbit GIF</a>from <a href="https://tenor.com/search/twister-gifs">Twister GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>